SERVICE NO: 115

 The news of the death of Les was announced to the people Kalgoorlie district via the Reverend E.G. Peverick at St George’s Presbyterian Church.
 The Reverend and Les had been in residence together at Ormond College.

-In 1917, memorial tablets were unveiled at St Andrew’s Presbyterian Church for Les and other district soldiers.
+In 1917, memorial tablets were unveiled at St Andrew’s Church, Coleraine for Les and other district soldiers.

 John Leslie Connor is remembered on the Hamilton College WW1 Roll of Honour and the Coleraine War Memorial.

 Australian War Memorial – Roll of Honour – John Leslie Connor

 Australian War Memorial – WW1 Embarkation Roll – John Leslie Connor